Costume Design and History

 Credits: 3

 In this course, we will learn the practice, theory, and history of costume design.
-First, we will be introduced to the different disciplines of costume design including theater, film, dance, and opera.
-We will learn how to read and breakdown a script, develop concepts, identify and apply research, and design for characters.
-We will also examine fashion history to support and contextualize our design processes.
-To complement the course, we will learn about specific professional practices such as building a costume portfolio, costume production from sketch to finished garments, collaborating with directors and choreographers, the job market, and more.
-Class time will be devoted to observing presentations and demonstrations, performing design exercises, reviewing and analyzing work, visiting costume resources, and realizing final design outcomes.
+We will be introduced to the different disciplines of costume design including theater, film, and opera, with a focus on costume design for live performance.
+We are telling a story by learning how to read and break down a script, develop concepts, identify and apply research, and design for characters.
+We will also examine fashion history from Ancient Egypt to 1700 to support and contextualize our design processes.
+We will explore a design concept framework with which students will develop a semester-long project that involves designing the costumes for a script they have selected.
+Class time will be devoted to learning presentation methods for costume design, presentations of each step in the design process, and reviewing and analyzing work.
+Guest speakers and visits to costume resources will complement course content.
 There is no garment making or sewing in this course.
-Work will be predominantly 2-D. Upon successful completion of this course, students will possess an introductory knowledge of costume design practice and a finalized costume design project.
+Upon successful completion of this course, students will possess an introductory knowledge of costume design practice and a finalized costume design project.

 College: Parsons School of Design (PS)